tchapi/ansible-playbooks/README.md

 _I use a common username for all management processes on my servers, you can configure it globally in each playbook or play — it's the `{{ user }}` var.
 I would recommend to use a global variable by defining `user` in `<INVENTORY_FILE_LOCATION>/group_vars/all` like that :_

-> NB : the default inventory file location is `/etc/ansible/hosts`
+> NB : the default inventory file location is `/etc/ansible/hosts` and `/usr/local/etc/ansible/hosts` on Mac OS X

 ```yaml
 ---